boturon/NovaSBE_Courses/README.md

 # novasbe
-Study for courses using Jupyter Notebook.
+My study materials in Jupyter Notebooks for my Economics Bsc courses at the Nova School of Business and Economics.